Sefaria/Machine-Learning/README.md

 Run: `pip install -r requirements.txt`

+#### DVC

+This repo uses DVC to track changes to large data files or models.
+DVC is installed using `requirements.txt`.
+However, you can follow [these instructions](https://dvc.org/doc/install/completion) to install shell completion as well.

 ## Run

 Most scripts in this repo are run using spaCy projects.
 See [here](https://spacy.io/usage/projects) for general documentation on spaCy projects.